Albert C. Zapanta

-Albert C. Zapanta (born March 8, 1941) is an American politician and businessman who is CEO of the Dallas-based U.S.-Mexico Chamber of Commerce, and a city councilperson for Irving, Texas.
+Albert C. Zapanta (born March 8, 1941) is an American politician and businessman who is CEO of the Dallas-based U.S.-Mexico Chamber of Commerce, and the mayor of Irving, Texas.
 Zapanta is a former major general who was a Green Beret in the Vietnam War.
 He became head of public affairs for Atlantic Richfield (ARCO).

+He ran for Mayor of Irving in 2026 and was successful in his bid with 67.1% of the vote.

 Biography

 Early life

 Zapanta received a Bachelor of Arts in Industrial Psychology and a Master of Arts in Public Administration from the University of Southern California, where his father, Al Zapanta, Sr. had also attended and played on the football and track teams in the 1930s and where his cousin, Dr. Edward Zapanta was trustee.
 Zapanta also graduated from the Harvard Business School, the Inter-American Defense College at the National War College in Washington, D.C.

 Military career

 Zapanta was a member of the Department of State's Advisory Committee on International Trade, Technology and Development, and later became the first U.S. senior officer to become Chief of Staff of the United Nations peacekeeping mission to the Western Sahara.
 Zapanta's military record includes the award of the Silver Star, five Bronze Stars for Valor, the Purple Heart, and 30 other awards during the Vietnam War.
 He was also awarded the Joint Service Commendation Medal for the Gulf War, Operation Restore Hope in Somalia, and Operation Uphold Democracy in Haiti.